| 2002 |

 | 2013 |

-C. elegans ZYX-1 localizes at dense bodies/Z-discs and M-lines, as well as in the nucleus of body-wall muscle.
-ZYX-1 interacts with DEB-1 (vinculin) and ATN-1 (α-actinin) via yeast two-hybrid.
-Its localization and dynamics at dense bodies depend on ATN-1.
-FRAP experiments revealed high mobility of ZYX-1 at dense bodies and M-lines, indicating a peripheral and dynamic association.
-Two isoforms (ZYX-1a and ZYX-1b) play different roles in dystrophin-dependent muscle degeneration in a C. elegans DMD model.
-A portion of ZYX-1 shuttles from cytoplasm to nucleus, suggesting a signal transduction role. |
+C. elegans ZYX-1 localizes to dense bodies/Z-discs and M-lines in striated body-wall muscle and shuttles into the nucleus, suggesting a signal-transduction role.
+ZYX-1 interacts with DEB-1/vinculin and ATN-1/α-actinin by yeast two-hybrid.
+Localization and dynamics at dense bodies depend on ATN-1.
+FRAP reveals high mobility of ZYX-1 at these structures, consistent with a peripheral, dynamic association.
+Two isoforms (ZYX-1a and ZYX-1b) play distinct roles in dystrophin-dependent muscle degeneration. |

 Molecular biology of the cell |